Guidance on resolvability

 To facilitate this, the Debt Office has put together a guidance document for how certain parts of the guidelines are to be interpreted and implemented by the Swedish banks.
 The guidance also specifies the parts of the guidelines for which the banks should self-assess their compliance as well as what additional information the Debt Office will be collecting until 1 January 2024.
 We will inform each bank separately about how the self-assessments are to be conducted and how the additional information will be obtained.
 The guidance document will be supplemented and updated as necessary.

-Guidance on EBA guidelines on improving resolvability for institutions and resolution authorities (An updated version will be available on 3 February 2023.)
+Guidance on EBA guidelines on improving resolvability for institutions and resolution authorities (Updated on 10 February 2023.)